odikk/MaterialBlocks-CMS/GUIDE.md

 If this page doesn't open or open correctly please then please open an Issue on Github.

 # Login
-To log yourself into the BeardBlock dashboard simply type in: **?site=dashboard**.
+To log yourself into the MaterialBlocks dashboard simply type in: **?site=dashboard**.
 Now you will be promted to login.
 Simply enter your data and hit [ENTER] to continue.

-After you are logged in you are promted to choose a site which is because one BeardBlock Installation could have various sites to for example use different themes or even enable multi-language support!
+After you are logged in you are promted to choose a site which is because one MaterialBlocks Installation could have various sites to for example use different themes or even enable multi-language support!

 # Dashboard
 The dashboard contains 9 different options, each of this option fullfills a different function.
 In the following I will explain each of them.